Reflected Spectrally Negative Stable Processes and their Governing Equations: Transition density of the reflected stable process

 since $w_0^{\alpha-1}=1$.
 Finally, for $i=1$ we approximate

 using an elementary identity for fractional binomial coefficients $w_k^\alpha-w_k^{\alpha-1}=-w_{k-1}^{\alpha-1}$.

 This leads to the following linear system of ordinary differential equations,

 whose solution can be approximated using any numerical ODE solver (indeed, this is a linear system of the form $u'=Au$, so it has a solution $u(t)=e^{tA}u(0)$ for any initial condition).
 The resulting numerical solutions with $y_{\max}=12$, $h=0.01$, starting points $x=0,1,2,4$, and $\alpha =1.2,1.8$ are depicted in Figures~\ref{fig1_2} and~\ref{fig1_8}, where each frame represents a snapshot at times $t=0.5,1$ and $2$ respectively.
-The $L^1$-error of the numerical solutions for $x=0$, compared to numerical estimates based on \eqref{ZtPDF} and standard numerical estimates of the stable density, decays linearly with $h$.
+The $L^1$-error of the numerical solutions for $x=0$ decays linearly with $h$.
 For $h=0.01$ the $L^1$-error is less than $0.05$ for $\alpha=1.2$, and less than $0.004$ for $\alpha=1.8$, for every case plotted.
-A short Matlab code to compute the numerical solution is included in the appendix.
+A short MATLAB code to compute the numerical solution is included in the Appendix.

 \begin{remark} It is interesting to note that the matrix in \eqref{numericPDE} is essentially the rate matrix of a discrete state Markov process in continuous time.
 Extending the state space to $N=\infty$, we obtain a Markov process $Z^h_t$ on the state space $\{ih:i>0\}$ that approximates the reflected stable process, with $u_h(x_i,t)=\Pp(Z^h_t=ih)$.
 The transition rate from state $ih$ to state $jh$ for $i>j>1$ is $w^\alpha_{i-j+1}\approx \alpha(\alpha-1) (i-j)^{-\alpha-1}/\Gamma(2-\alpha)$, the jump intensity of the stable process $Y_t$, in view of \cite[Eq.\ (2.5)]{FCbook}.
 The transition rate from state $ih$ for $i>1$ to state $jh$ for $j=1$, in the first row of the rate matrix, is $w^{\alpha-1}_{i-1}\approx i^{-\alpha}/\Gamma(1-\alpha)$, the rate at which the process $Y_t$ would jump into the negative half-line.
 This can be computed as $\phi(-\infty,-ih)$ where $\phi(dy)=\alpha(\alpha-1)|y|^{-1-\alpha}dy/\Gamma(2-\alpha)$ is the L\'evy measure of the process $Y_t$, e.g., see \cite[Proposition 3.12]{FCbook}. \end{remark}